The Beach

 History-08-01-Beach-ws

 Pere Marquette rail service to Ottawa Beach was discontinued in 1914 and the Ottawa Beach Hotel burned in November of 1923 and was not rebuilt.
 Fred Pantlind, a cottage owner, was a member of the State Park Board and he urged the State to buy the Lake Michigan beach front property and put a state park there.
 In 1925, the Pere Marquette sold the Lake Michigan beach property, a separate parcel from the property platted as West Michigan Park, to the state of Michigan to become Holland State Park.
-This photo looks north east from the beach in the new state park and clearly shows several cottages on Terrace Avenue, the upper ?????
+This photo looks north east from the beach in the new state park and clearly shows several cottages on Terrace Avenue, the upper boardwalk.

 History-08-02- Beach-holland state park 1932 PC